Find the best International School in Copenhagen, Denmark

 All the key information about the single International School with Waldorf curriculum in Copenhagen, Denmark: Extracurricular activies, if teachers are native, class sizes, fees, school bus availability, etc.

-15 international schools found in Copenhagen
+There are 15 international schools in Copenhagen.

 Principles of Waldorf Education

 Waldorf education offers a curriculum that follows a certain line that builds up over the years, from kindergarten, and afterwards from class one until class twelve.
 As a child goes through different developmental stages, each one of these stages brings special developmental possibilities.
 Despite how diverse children are, their emotional and physical growth follows more or less the same general line.
 The teachers determine the stage of development of each child through observation and use that information to determine the child’s needs.
 Pedagogy is the art of recognition of a child’s hidden intentions and it is used to create an environment in which the child can develop optimally.